TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 :php:`findByProperty($value)`, :php:`findOneByProperty($value)` and :php:`countByProperty($value)`
 --------------------------------------------------------------------------------------------------

-Those three methods help by finding one or several objects and by counting all the objects that correspond to the given value.
+Those three methods help to find one or several objects and to count all the objects that correspond to the given value.
 The substring *Property* must be replaced by the uppercase-written property name of the class that is managed by the Repository.
-The methods then only return the objects as well count the objects whose properties *Property* correspond to the given value.
+The methods then only return the objects or count the objects whose properties *Property* correspond to the given value.
 Whereas the method :php:`findByProperty()` returns an Array of all the matching objects, the method :php:`findOneByProperty()` only returns the first object that was found.